 Here are some possible risks:

-The temporal lobes handle memory and language, so any surgery on the temporal lobes may cause problems with remembering, understanding and speaking.
+The temporal lobes handle memory and language, so any surgery on the temporal lobes can cause problems with remembering, understanding and speaking.
 The memory problems can be for things that a child has seen (‘visual memory’) or for things that a child has heard (‘auditory or verbal memory’).

 More seizures than before